jfoucher/EmailParser/README.md

 ### Use Composer (*recommended*)

-The recommended way to install msDateTime is through composer.
+The recommended way to install msEmailParser is through composer.

-If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command:
+If you don't have Composer yet, download it following the instructions on [http://getcomposer.org/](http://getcomposer.org/) or just run the following command:

     curl -s http://getcomposer.org/installer | php